Version 12: Last revised Monday, June 24, 2019

-Version 12: Last revised Monday, June 24, 2019

-  For any Excluded Transactions, the payment amount, along with a separate $15.00 dispute fee levied by the card network, is then deducted from the merchant’s account balance.
-Then, Bolt will request the appropriate information to help the merchant fight the chargeback with the card network.
+The merchant is responsible for disputing chargebacks for Excluded Transactions.
+However, Bolt may help the merchant fight the chargeback.
+The merchant may need to provide Bolt certain information as requested by Bolt to help fight the chargeback with card networks.
 If the merchant wins the dispute, the merchant will receive the full order amount and the $15 fee credited back to its account.

 Upon verification by Bolt that a transaction is a Covered Transaction eligible for chargeback pursuant to this policy, Bolt will issue a chargeback directly to the cardholder for the total amount that was charged pursuant to the applicable Covered Transaction.
 The chargeback may take up to 10 business days to transfer to the cardholder’s account.
 Once issued, a chargeback is the merchant and the cardholder’s sole and exclusive remedy against Bolt for the applicable Covered Transaction.